Donlon/manjaro-arm-installer/README.md

 * dosfstools
 * polkit
 * btrfs-progs (for btrfs filesystem support)
+* cryptsetup (for encryption support)

-## Installing and using from Manjaro x64 repositories:
+## Installing and using from Manjaro (x64 and ARM) repositories:
 To use this script, please make sure that the following is correct:

-* an **empty** SD/eMMC card with at least 8 GB storage is plugged in, but not mounted.
+* An SD/eMMC card with at least 8 GB storage is plugged in, but not mounted.
+This Script **will** remove everything on it.
-* that your user account has `sudo` rights.
+* That your user account has `sudo` rights.

 Then install the `manjaro-arm-installer` package with:
 ```